olesyapro888/Kickstarter_analysis_Excel/README.md

 ## 2.1.1.1 Analysis of launch date of campaign for last full 2016.

-With studying last year to be closer for last tendency,let's take a look at for last full 2016 year.
+With studying last year to be closer for last tendency, let's take a look at for last full 2016 year.
 The chart below shows February, March and May.
 That means, last year shows different tendency than it was for full years.
 But, the best month to launch the project is still May.

 ![image](https://user-images.githubusercontent.com/68247343/123840571-7ad33980-d8dc-11eb-8a10-a5c28850fc7c.png)